little-engineer-2025/go-microservice-1/DEVELOPMENT.md

     source .venv/bin/activate
     pip install -r requirements-dev.txt

-## Deploying to ephemeral

-    make ephemeral-login
-    make ephemeral-namespace-create
-    make ephemeral-deploy

-    # If correct image was already built and pushed,
-    # set EPHEMERAL_NO_BUILD=y to skip these steps.
-    make ephemeral-deploy EPHEMERAL_NO_BUILD=y

 ## Launching request against the API

 From VSCode or any IDE which support the .http files, we could open